Discover Telegraph Creek

 There is plenty of parking for any size of truck & trailer on our 98 acre property—and plenty of room to turn around. (we have had full size semi’s turn around in our yard with no problems!)

 Check out the Stikine Museum while you are in Telegraph Creek.
 You will not be disappointed; countless hours were put into the set up of the museum, there is so much history under one roof!

 We offer free shuttle service to our guests traveling to Telegraph Creek by boat or aircraft.
 We also offer a safe place to park your vehicle while you paddle your way to Alaska down the Stikine River.

 We accept Visa, Mastercard, American Express, Interac cards, Apple Pay, Google Pay, Email Money Transfer, and cash.

 Pets are always welcome here, and stay for free.
 Please read more about bringing your pet here.

 Yes, you are able to charge your devices in either cabin!

 Off- Grid Experience

 When people hear “off-grid” they think oil lamps, flashlights and hauling water(although that is still a lovely set up and experience).
 But that’s not the case here; with electricity, running hot and cold water, most guests do not even realize we are off the grid.
-We do have some restrictions on our power usage (like having to run the generator to heat the block heater in a vehicle, unplugging a charger when not in use and turning off the lights if you don’t need them!)
+We do have some restrictions on our power usage, but how cool is it that our power comes from the sun!?

 With finishing touches, like cozy duvets, flannel sheets and wood heat, you won’t want to get out of bed!
 The cabins are fully stocked with pretty much everything you need to make you feel right at home.
-Need anything else?
+Missing something?
 Just ask.